 Trey sagged in his chair.
 “Yes, sir.”

-We sat at our usual table toward the middle of the cafeteria after we had paid for our lunch.
+We sat at our usual table toward the front of the cafeteria after we had paid for our lunch.

 “Okay, freshman.
 Where’s this perfect candidate you were talking about?”
 I asked.

 Trey looked around until he spotted her.
 “The right corner.
 Dark hair, listening to music and reading a book by herself.”

 I easily found the girl Trey described because she sounded familiar.

 She had thick, black curly hair that went down to her lower back, and bangs partially hiding green eyes.
 She tucked one of her long locks behind her ear to reveal small white ear buds and the cord that trailed down her hip into her pocket.
 She had a round face and perfect nose; not too long, not too short, and just slightly upturned.
 She wasn’t delicate or petite.
 She had a wide frame and strong shoulders, but she was in shape, which was what had caught my attention the first time I’d seen her running on the beach wearing only a sports bra and shorts.

 Now she wore a T-shirt with a foreign band’s name written all over it and dark skinny jeans with neon green sneakers.
 She sat in the corner table by herself, eating French fries with one hand and turning the page of a thick novel with the other.